MG Software.

 1. Git + GitHub

-The most popular platform for Git hosting and software development in the world.
-GitHub offers pull requests, issues, GitHub Actions for CI/CD, Codespaces for cloud-based development, and Copilot for AI-powered code completion.
-Home of the open-source community.
+The most popular platform for Git hosting and software development worldwide, serving over 100 million developers.
+GitHub offers pull requests with inline code reviews, issues and project boards, GitHub Actions for CI/CD, Codespaces for cloud-based development, and Copilot for AI-powered code completion.
+As the home of the open-source community it provides an unmatched collection of packages, reusable Actions, and third-party integrations.

 Pros